Beef Braciole Recipe is an American Italian dish of parmesan and bread crumb stuffed beef roulades braised in a delicious tomato sauce.

 Italian Braciole as we know it is something known as Involtini in Italy.
 Why did that name not make it over to America or why was it changed you ask?
 Yeah, I’ve got nothin’.

-I do know that regardless of how the name has been changed, this beef braciole recipe is ridiculously delicious.
+I do know that regardless of how the name has been changed, this beef braciole recipe is ridiculously delicious and easy to make.

 I’ve scoured the internet and picked up a ton of books to try and find the most authentic version of braciole and since the name has changed here in the states, I’ve really just gone to make involtini as it’s known in Italy.